 To provide the 21st century services local people want and need we must rise to the challenge by thinking and doing things differently, by not shirking bold decisions or change, and by being commercially-minded in seeking the best results out of every penny we spend.

 Cabinet members agreed a strategy setting out how we will achieve this at a meeting on 31 January 2019.
 The report is attached to this page.

-This page is to help you understand how things are changing, and what being an enterprising council means.
+We'll help you understand how things are changing, and what being an Enterprising Council means.